-Before entering or undertaking any duties, each member of the Commission, the Director, and all officers and employees of the Commission shall take an oath to keep confidential all facts and information obtained in the discharge of their official duties, except:
+Before entering or undertaking any duties, each member of the Commission, the Director, and all officers Page 14 of 131

-(1) As the public duty of such officer or appointee requires reporting upon or taking special action regarding the affairs of any bank or other entity;

-(2) Information with reference to a suspended bank which may be made public if, in the discretion of the Director, it is to the best interests of the creditors thereof;

-(3) If called as a witness in a court or before the Zone Authority of the Nation;

-(4) The Director or any of his appointees may disclose to the Federal Reserve Board, the Federal Deposit Insurance Corporation, or the Office of the Comptroller of the Currency, or the examiners appointed by them, all information with reference to the affairs of any bank which is insured by the Federal Deposit Insurance Corporation;

-(5) The Director may disclose reports of examinations to other federal or state banking agencies on a reciprocal basis.
-Five (5) days prior to the release of such reports, the Director shall inform the affected bank of the Director's intention to make the release and the name of the agency to which the report will be released.
+- (1) As the public duty of such officer or appointee requires reporting upon or taking special action regarding the affairs of any bank or other entity; - (2) Information with reference to a suspended bank which may be made public if, in the discretion of the Director, it is to the best interests of the creditors thereof; - (3) If called as a witness in a court or before the Zone Authority of the Nation; - (4) The Director or any of his appointees may disclose to the Federal Reserve Board, the Federal Deposit Insurance Corporation, or the Office of the Comptroller of the Currency, or the examiners appointed by them, all information with reference to the affairs of any bank which is insured by the Federal Deposit Insurance Corporation; - (5) The Director may disclose reports of examinations to other federal or state banking agencies on a reciprocal basis.
+Five (5) days prior to the release of such reports, the Director shall inform the affected bank of the Director's intention to make the release and the name of the agency to which the report willbe released.